+Electricity

-Chimney breasts and fireplaces Internal decorations Visually inspected.
-No testing of the flues or fittings was carried out.
-Fireplace housing a gas fire with back boiler vented to the chimney.
-Visually inspected.
-Paper, paint and tiles.
-Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

-Electricity is from the mains grid with the meter and fuse box located wall mounted within a hall cupboard.
-Gas Accessible parts of the system were visually inspected without removing fittings.
+Electricity is from the mains grid with the meter and fuse box located within a hall cupboard.

+Gas

+Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

-Gas is from the mains supply.
+Gas is from the mains supply with the meter located in an external inspection box.